TARUNYA Adolescent Reproductive and Sexual Health (ARSH)

 - Improving the availability and quality of health services for young people in India by increasing health care professionals’ awareness about the sexual and reproductive health needs of adolescents;

-- Educate youth about their sexual and reproductive health and the availability of youth-friendly services to encourage them to access health services.
+- Educating young people about their sexual and reproductive health and the availability of youth-friendly services; and

 - Advocating for supportive policies to ensure a safe, comfortable, and responsive environment for adolescents to access health services.

 Over eight years, The TARUNYA-ARSH project has achieved important, long-lasting change for adolescents in India.
 Our advocacy efforts and technical assistance have contributed to strong government support and funding for ARSH services in both Jharkhand and Bihar states.
 Specifically, the project helped the governments establish an Adolescent Technical Advocacy Sub-Group, allocate more resources to ARSH, and adopt monitoring and supervision tools developed by the project.
 TARUNYA-ARSH has also advocated for and supported Adolescent Health Day (AHD), a state initiative to increase ARSH service uptake.
 In a third-party evaluation of the project conducted by the World Health Organization (WHO), state, district, and local health managers highlighted the useful contribution that the project has made to date in moving the ARSH agenda forward..